eegyolk-ai/eegyolk/floris_files/README.md

 Contact Candace Makeda Moore (c.moore@esciencecenter.nl) to ask for access to the data available to NLeSC employees.

 ### Packages
+Below contain the most important python packages needed to run the code.
+The main eegyolk folder contains an *environment.yml* file that includes packages and package versions.
+The code is tested and should work in this environment.

 * [MNE](https://mne.tools/) is the go-to package for exploring, visualizing, and analyzing neurophysiological data such as EEGs.
 * [Tensorflow](https://www.tensorflow.org/) is a deep learning framework for training and inference of deep neural networks.
 Tensorflow contains the [Keras](https://keras.io/)  library which contains the building blocks of neural networks to make it as easy as possible to create such a network.
 * [Autoreject](https://autoreject.github.io/)  is a library to automatically reject bad trials and repair bad sensors in EEG data.
 This library is used for processing the data.